github/docs/content/github/site-policy/submitting-content-removal-requests.md

 The GitHub Trademark Policy can be used to report content that appears to use your company or business name, logo, or other trademark-protected materials in a manner that may mislead or confuse others about brand or business affiliation.

 ## [GitHub Private Information Removal Policy](/github/site-policy/github-private-information-removal-policy)
 The GitHub Private Information Removal Policy can be used to report data that is private (confidential and poses a security risk), but that is not necessarily protected by copyright or trademark.
+Listen I am copying and pasting.
+Your not going to help me or you would be on someone's Assad who is blatantly stealing from your company and me